Intervention/docs/image/v4/modifying-images/text-fonts.md

 > public FontFactory::align(null|string|Alignment $horizontal = null, null|string|Alignment $vertical = null): FontFactory

 Define the horizontal and vertical alignment of the text starting from the base point.
-By default the text is alignment left horizontally and at the bottom vertically.
+By default the text is aligned left horizontally and at the bottom vertically.

 #### Parameters